Strategies to Manage Project Delays and Mitigate Customer Disruptions

 Incomplete or misunderstood project requirements can lead to confusion and setbacks.
 Invest time in thoroughly understanding and documenting the project requirements.
 Clear communication between stakeholders and team members is essential.
 Conduct regular reviews and updates to ensure everyone is on the same page.

 Furthermore, at the start of the project, you should conduct a team meeting to ensure that every member involved in the project is on the same page.
 There, you should communicate the milestones that you have established to avoid project delays in the future.
+Record the conversation with a meeting minutes app for later review.

 Pay close attention to every detail, including: